tsamaya/aws-lambda-url-shortener/README.md

 Serverless: Announcing Metrics, CI/CD, Secrets and more built into Serverless Framework.
 Run "serverless login" to activate for free..
 **************************************************************************************************************************************
 ```

+### Contributing

+Anyone and everyone is welcome to contribute.

+### Issues

+Find a bug or want to request a new feature?
+Please let me know by submitting an issue.

+### Licensing

+Licensed under the MIT License

+A copy of the license is available in the repository's [LICENSE](LICENSE) file.